thomsonlab/popalign/tutorials/guide.md

 # PopAlign user guide

-This guide covers the worflow and data structures of the PopAlign framework.
+This guide covers the worflow and data structures of the single cell RNA-seq analysis PopAlign framework.

 ## Installing PopAlign